If you can see this check that

 Question 1: Run the apache server

 Each time you make a configuration change to the Apache server you must restart (or at the very least reload) the http service.
+Remember to start apache for the first time do:

 Tests - not attempted